oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data-short.md

     ![screenshot of the data transform card](images/image13_transform_card.png)

-2. Provide QTEAM for username and the password for the database user QTEAM.
+2. Enter QTEAM for user name and the password "AAbbcc123456" for the password.

     ![screenshot of data transform login](images/image14_transform_login.png)